CaptainTron/Note-Taking-API/README.md

 # Note-Taking API
-A powerful Express server that allows you to perform CRUD operations on notes through various endpoints.
+A powerful Express server that allows to perform CRUD operations on notes through various endpoints.
 This server offers a range of features to enhance efficiency, scalability, and security.
 Here's a breakdown of the key components:

 ## Features
 - Secure endpoints with JWT tokens for authentication.